October 15, 2023

 At 6:30 a.m. on Saturday, October 7, Hamas, the Iran-backed terror group controlling Gaza, launched an unprovoked and vicious surprise attack on Israel.
 Using rockets, paragliders, boats, motorcycles and other vehicles, and whatever other means they could, terrorists infiltrated Israel with one goal—to murder and kidnap Israelis.

-Over 1,300 Israelis have been killed and close to 3,400 are wounded.
-Over 150 hostages have been taken.
-More than 4,500 rockets have been fired at Israeli towns and cities.
+Over 1,300 Israelis have been killed and close to 12,000 are wounded.
+129 hostages are being held by Gaza.
+More than 12,500 rockets have been fired at Israeli towns and cities.
 Israeli families are huddled in bomb shelters.

 What is happening?

-The world awoke on Saturday to horrific images of brutal violence from Hamas terrorists: indiscriminate shooting of Israeli civilians, videos of alleged kidnappings, and celebrations of death and destruction.
-Israeli Prime Minister Benjamin Netanyahu declared that Israel “is at war.”
+The world awoke on Saturday, October 7 to horrific images of brutal violence from Hamas terrorists: indiscriminate shooting of Israeli civilians, videos of alleged kidnappings, and celebrations of death and destruction.
+Shortly after, Israeli Prime Minister Benjamin Netanyahu declared that Israel “is at war.”

 What is Hamas?